Military forces from Italy, Qatar in Libyan port ahead of revolution anniversary

 Arms and troops from Italy and Qatar are arriving at Tripoli's Al Njela seaport to help the Libyan leadership, should violence erupt on the second anniversary of the revolution that ousted Muammar Gaddafi.

+Two years after a popular uprising that lasted for almost a year – which toppled and killed long-time ruler Muammar Gaddafi – Libya remains largely destabilized.
 In December, Libya closed its borders with Algeria, Niger, Chad and Sudan, citing a deterioration of security in the south of the country, and declared the region a military zone.
 Conflict in Mali and Sudan is seen as the reason behind the closure, as well as the fact that Libya's southern border is 4,600 kilometers long and mostly desert.